Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Our Approach

 \subsection{Cognitive Reasoning Construction}

 Given a refusal training dataset $\mathcal{D} = \{(q, r)\}^n$ containing $n$ pairs of questions $q$ and refusal responses $r$, our goal is to enhance the refusal responses by incorporating safety reasoning in the form of a Chain-of-Thought guided by safety regulations.
-Leveraging this classification, we craft prompts for leading LLMs, such as GPT4, to generate responses in a structured three-stage format: (1) analyzing the intent of user requests, (2) explaining why the request does or does not align with one or more identified harmful categories, and (3) issuing a refusal response.
-Details of these prompts are given in Appendix~\ref{sec:selected-demos}.
-The safety CoT is shown as follows:
+As illustrated in Figure~\ref{fig:scot-template}, each response is structured into three stages: (1) analyzing the intent behind the user request, (2) explaining whether and why the request aligns with one or more harmful content categories, and (3) issuing a refusal statement.